 It’s the fifth-biggest city in Spain

-OK, so you’ve definitely heard of Spain’s biggest cities – Madrid, Barcelona, Valencia and Seville, but have you heard of Zaragoza?
-Zaragoza is in fact Spain’s fifth-largest city, even bigger than more popular places such as Bilbao or Malaga, although it’s rarely talked about and is visited by few international tourists compared with the others.
+OK, so you’ve definitely heard of Spain’s biggest cities – Madrid, Barcelona, Valencia and Seville – but have you heard of Zaragoza?
+It is in fact Spain’s fifth-largest city, even bigger than more popular places such as Bilbao or Málaga, although it’s rarely talked about and is visited by few international tourists compared with the others.

 It’s the capital of the region of Aragón

 Zaragoza is the capital of Spain’s autonomous region of Aragón, which used to be its own kingdom.
 This means that it’s home to lots of grand monuments, palaces and houses.
-A few of these places include the Moorish Aljafería Palace, the grand Museo de Zaragoza and the intricately decorated Casa Solans.
+These include the Moorish Aljafería Palace, the grand Museo de Zaragoza and the intricately decorated Casa Solans.

-It’s home to some of the best Moorish architecture outside of Andalusia
+It’s home to some of the best Moorish architecture outside Andalusia

-Spain is filled with magnificent pieces of Moorish architecture – vestiges from the 800-year rule the Moors had over much of the country.
-Most of these grand palaces and fortresses, however, are located in the south of the country – in Andalusia.
-The best example to see outside of Andaulsia is Zaragoza’s Aljafería Palace.
+Spain is filled with magnificent pieces of Moorish architecture, vestiges of the 800-year rule of the Moors over much of the country.
+Most of these grand palaces and fortresses, however, are located in the south of the country, in Andalusia.
+The best example to be seen outside of Andalusia is Zaragoza’s Aljafería Palace.
 Built during the second half of the 11th century, it’s filled with ornate Arabic arches and intricate carvings.
-Today, it’s the house of the parliament of Aragón, but can be visited on a guided tour.
+Today, it’s the house of the parliament of Aragón, but can also be visited on a guided tour.

-It’s one of the best places to see works by the artist Francisco de Goya
+It’s one of the best places to see works by Francisco de Goya

-The famous Spanish artist Francisco de Goya was born in the small town of Fuendetodos, around 45km south of Zaragoza.
-Because of this, the city of Zaragoza is one of the best places to see works by the artist.
-To see some of the best, visit the Collection Ibercaja Museum Zaragoza Goya, which houses 15 of his most important works.
+The famous Spanish artist Francisco de Goya was born in the small town of Fuendetodos, around 45 kilometres (28 miles) south of Zaragoza.
+Because of this, the city of Zaragoza is one of the best places to see his works.
+You can visit the Collection Ibercaja Museum Zaragoza Goya, which houses 15 of his most important works.